vitorkrasniqi/Implementing_ML/Milestone_2/Documents/milestone2-report.md

 docker container run hello-world
 ## DOES NOT WORK!
 ERROR: docker: Got permission denied while trying to connect to the Docker daemon socket at unix:///var/run/docker.sock: Post http://%2Fvar%2Frun%2Fdocker.sock/v1.35/containers/create: dial unix /var/run/docker.sock: connect: permission denied.See 'docker run --help'.

-#to obe able to run docker as a non-root user, I have to do this:
+#to be able to run docker as a non-root user, I have to do this:
 sudo usermod -aG docker parallels #parallels is my username since I am using parallels to run linux newgrp docker